nanvel/blog/2015/06/dynamodb-example-1-4.md

 place: Dream Story, Kyiv, Ukraine
 comments: true

-# DynamoDB in examples, Example 1.4: DyanmoDB and Celery using green threads
+# DynamoDB in examples, Example 1.4: DynamoDB and Celery using green threads

 Usually we set concurrency [equal to number of processors](http://celery.readthedocs.org/en/latest/configuration.html#concurrency-settings).
 But if we using eventlet, we able to set much bigger value, like ~ 1000.